 As a strategic communications consultant, she has conducted multiple studies on how people reason about refugees and people seeking asylum, climate change, education, economic justice, immigrants and women’s rights.
 Past and present clients that have relied on her research to diagnose what’s not working in their messaging and to provide fresh new approaches include: the Ford Foundation, America’s Voice, Jobs with Justice, Ms Foundation, Open Society Foundations, the Centre for Australian Progress, Congressional Progressive Caucus, Caring Across Generations and the AFL-CIO, to name a few.

-Anat’s writing and research has appeared in The Atlantic, Huffington Post, Salon, the Christian Science Monitor, among other publications.
+Anat’s writing and research has appeared in The Atlantic, Huffington Post, Salon, Boston Globe and the Christian Science Monitor, among other publications.